The Multivariate Schwartz-Zippel Lemma: Introduction

 We present an algorithm (\Cref{sec:algo}) to recognize certain $\lambda$-reducible polynomials: it detects if there are hypersurfaces $V_i \subset \mathbb{C}^{\lambda_i}$ that satisfy $V_1 \times V_2 \times \ldots \times V_m \subset Z(p)$.
 The construction is based on some classical, yet powerful, tools from computational algebra such as multivariate resultants and regular sequences which we introduce in (\Cref{sec:-alg-prelim}).
 The algorithm has the potential to be generalized to handle arbitrary $\lambda$-reducible polynomials using Chow forms, but we leave this as an open problem.

 \paragraph{Comparison with previous work} There have been numerous remarkable articles that focus on incidences between a collection of real algebraic sets and a set of points under certain tameness assumptions.
 We humbly provide a sample \cite{tao-solymosi,pach-sharir,sheffer,adam-semi} but we warn the reader that they only represent the tip of an iceberg.
 These articles pose natural assumptions on the input data and derive sharp estimates.
 However, in most of the cases, these combinatorial assumptions on the input data are not formalized as a checkable condition but assumed to be granted.
 Our contribution consists in identifying a workable assumption on the input ($\lambda$-irreducibility, see \cref{def:lambda-irr}) that we equip with an algorithm to detect certain $\lambda$-irreducible polynomials.
-Moreover, we exploit the fact that $\lambda$-reducibility is preserved under projections to provide self-contained proofs.

 The bounds of our main result (Thm.~\ref{thm-SZ}) seem to be sharp at this level of generality except some loss in the exponents of $d$; this can be seen from sharp bounds presented in various corollaries in \cref{sec:appl-CG}.
 However, unlike the mentioned results in the literature, our estimates do not improve with extra assumptions on the data.